IBM/aspera-cli/README.md

 Depending on action, the output will contain:

-* `single_object` : displayed as a 2 dimensional table: one line per attribute, first column is attribute name, and second is atteribute value.
+* `single_object` : displayed as a 2 dimensional table: one line per attribute, first column is attribute name, and second is attribute value.
 Nested hashes are collapsed.
-* `object_list` : displayed as a 2 dimensional table: one line per item, one colum per attribute.
+* `object_list` : displayed as a 2 dimensional table: one line per item, one column per attribute.
 * `value_list` : a table with one column.
 * `empty` : nothing
 * `status` : a message